riversdark/riversdark.github.io/content/post/lgts.md

 To model the outcome we'll use the Student's T distribution, which has three parameters: the degree of freedom \\(\nu\\), the expected value \\(\mu\\), and the standard deviation \\(\sigma\\).

-The degree of freedom determines how heavy tailed the distribution will be: when the degree of freedom is one, the T distribution becomes Cauchy distribution, which is so heavy tailed that the mean and standard deviation can not be properly defined; when the degree of freedom approches infinity the distribution approaches Normal, with very narrow tails.
+The degree of freedom determines how heavy tailed the distribution will be: when the degree of freedom is one, the T distribution becomes Cauchy distribution, which is so heavy tailed that the mean and standard deviation can not be properly defined; when the degree of freedom approaches infinity the distribution approaches Normal, with very narrow tails.
 Using the T distribution, we can account for heavy tail data when the data are indeed heavy tailed, but it's also flexible enough for when they are not.
 Since à priori we don't have much information on the degree of freedom, we'll put a wide uniform prior on it.

 The expected value is where we'll put most of our modeling focus on.
 In this first model we'll consider modeling it as the sum of a global trend \\(\text{G}\\) and a local variation \\(\text{L}\\), with the global trend being modeled as a smoothed exponential function of the hidden level \\(g\\), and the local variation as a dampened baseline variation \\(l\\).
 Furthermore, both the hidden level \\(g\\) and the variation \\(l\\) follow a smoothed autoregressive process.
 For hidden level \\(g\\), it's a weighted average between the outcome (with local trend removed), and the previous global trend.
 For the baseline variation \\(l\\) it's a weighted average between the increment in hidden levels, and the previous baseline variation. \\(\alpha\\) and \\(\beta\\) are the corresponding smoothing weights.